What I love about the new Far Cry 5 open world. What I dislike too. As usual, all screenshots belong to Ubisoft.

 Like: A Cacophony of Sounds

 You can’t see it from my screenshot above, of course.
-So let me describe.
+So allow me to describe.
 As I mark the peggies, I hear gospel singing, someone droning on a TV, and a pesky crow cawing in the distance.

 Like: Most Gamers Would Be Able to Enjoy Far Cry 5’s Open World